textileio/community/docs/tutorials/hub/simple-credentials-endpoint.md

 })

 /**
- * Add token API here
+ * Add credentials API here
  */

 /** Tell Koa to use the API routes we generate */